LeonardoDhinsa/Academic-Projects/README.md

 [Link to Network Configuration.txt](https://github.com/Dhinsa12/Academic-Projects/blob/main/Network%20Configuration.txt)

+Having taken multivariable calculous in my second year, I decided to use computational tools to visualise some of the techniques.

 If you are interested in my work for businesses, my first client from 2019 has allowed me to publish the first edition of the management software I created for them.
 This software is no longer in use.